DenKems/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. Display current directory contents(hidden ones as well) in long format with GID and UID
 7. Create a script that creates a directory named my_first_directory in the /tmp/ directory Also created an alias called welcome to execute multiple commands
+8. Move the file betty from /tmp/ to /tmp/my_first_directory